refinedev/refine/documentation/docs/ui-integrations/mantine/introduction/index.md

 You can automatically generate views for your resources using `@refinedev/inferencer`.
 Inferencer exports the `MantineListInferencer`, `MantineShowInferencer`, `MantineEditInferencer`, `MantineCreateInferencer` components and finally the `MantineInferencer` component, which combines all in one place.

-To learn more about Inferencer, please refer to the [Material UI Inferencer](/docs/ui-integrations/mantine/components/inferencer) docs.
+To learn more about Inferencer, please refer to the [Mantine Inferencer](/docs/ui-integrations/mantine/components/inferencer) docs.